Vegan Family Guide- vegan parent blogger

 Call to action: Use your exclusive discount code to register for the course.

-Home life: Helen, her partner (Daddy Vegan) and child (Little Vegan) enjoy a chit chat around the sandpit with their neighbours in the eco community.
+Home life: Helen, her partner (Daddy Vegan) and child (Little Vegan) enjoy chatting around a sandpit.
 They also like: bike rides, getting new picture books from the library, and making volcanoes out of anything they can find.
 Daddy Vegan and Helen met at a vegan potluck event, ran some vegan supper clubs together, and had a budget, teetotal vegan wedding.
-The family left London just before the lockdown for a new adventure.

 Professional past: Helen studied BSc Environmental Geography and International Development, and short courses in Ecovillage Design and Peace Journalism.
 She did work experience in various types of learning settings and communities.
 Actual paid jobs were in: Fairtrade campaigning, adult education, childcare and family learning.